mrtztg/azure-104-notes/README.md

 ### 🔌 Attaching Network Interfaces

 - **Requirement**: VM must be stopped (deallocated) before attaching a Network Interface
+- **Region requirement**: Network interfaces (NICs) must be created in the same region as the virtual network (VNet) they are associated with

 ### 📈 Virtual Machine Scale Sets (VMSS)